Video of Pelosi brings renewed attention to 'cheapfakes'

-SAN FRANCISCO (AP) — The issue of misleading political messages on social media arose again last week, when President Trump tweeted out an edited video showing Speaker of the House Nancy Pelosi repeatedly tearing up his State of the Union speech as he honored audience members and showed a military family reuniting.
+SAN FRANCISCO (AP) — The issue of misleading political messages on social media has arisen again, as President Donald Trump tweeted an edited video showing House Speaker Nancy Pelosi repeatedly tearing up his State of the Union speech as he honored audience members and showed a military family reuniting.

-Pelosi's office asked Twitter and Facebook to take down the video, which both sites have declined to do.
+Pelosi's office asked Twitter and Facebook to take down the video.
+Both services refused, saying it does not violate their policies intended to prohibit intentionally deceptive videos.

 HOW LONG HAS DOCTORED CONTENT BEEN AN ISSUE?